huntergps/handbook-docs/Fuse/07 - Physics.md

 # $(Physics)

 <!-- TODO: Mention: Does not affect layout -->
-Some types of animation (such as TODO: Link to card swipe) are best described using Physics simulation.
+Some types of animation ([like this one](https://www.fusetools.com/developers/examples/swipeplaces)) are best described using Physics simulation.
 Fuse comes with a set of physics based triggers and behaviors which can be used for these situations.

 ## $(Physics Rules)

+Physics simulation is achieved by using different types of physics rule behaviors like @(Spring) or @(PointAttractor).
+Each rule knows how to perform a certain kind of simulation and how to apply this to each frame of the animation.
+We can add additional customization to the animation by using the related @(Trigger:triggers) to animate based on certain physics @(ForceField triggers:events).

 ### $(Draggable)